Nebo15/qbill.docs/source/index.md

 Welcome to the QBilling API.
 It will provide you access to universal billing system that is usage-agnostic, what makes it suitable for financial companies for storing accounts and transferring money, games with inner currency or anyone else who have balance and any actions with it.

+# Key Features

-# Data Retention Policy
+### Data Retention Policy

-We believe that vendor-lock is a bad thing, thats why you are free to download all data from your account in JSON format and to remove all you data from our servers.
+We believe that vendor-lock is a bad thing, thats why you are free to download all data from your account in JSON format.

-After your confirm data remove process we will keep everything for additional 30 days, so your account will be protected from accidental removals.
+Also you can remove all you data from our servers.
+After your confirm data remove process in Dashboard we will keep everything for additional 30 days, so your account will be protected from accidental removals.
 After 30 days all data will be scrubbed for our servers and impossible to restore.

+### API-oriented

+We are API centered, that means that we are trying to make it simple, easy to understand, and yet very powerful.

+### Crossintegrations

+We support hustle-free integration with oAuth providers.
+See more at [Authentication](#authentication) section.

+Also we support custom webhook integrations in a SOA-style.

 # Interacting with API